The Definitive Guide to Buying Leather Furniture

 Buying from the wrong company.

 That is especially true in this industry.
-You've seen how many facets there are to how leather furniture is manufactured and designed.
+You have seen how many facets there are to how leather furniture is manufactured and designed.

 It is all too easy to get marketing messages muddled online or get swindled by in-store salesmen.
-Luckily, you've already taken the first steps to making the right decision by educating yourself on the leather furniture industry and establishing priorities up front.
+Luckily, you have already taken the first steps to making the right decision by educating yourself on the leather furniture industry and establishing priorities up front.

-There's only a little bit of research left to do.
-You already know about what you'll be buying.
-All that's left is to decide who to buy from.
+There is only a little bit of research left to do.
+You already know about what you will be buying.
+All that is left is to decide who to buy from.

 In the leather furniture industry, different manufacturers cater to different needs.
 You know that.

-But what you probably don't know yet is who caters to which needs.
-At Wellington's, all of our approved manufacturers emphasize high quality.
-Brands like Leathercraft, Classic Leather, Mckinley Leather, and Bradington Young have high standards inside and out.
+But what you probably do not know yet is who caters to which needs.
+At Wellington's, all our approved manufacturers emphasize high quality.
+Brands like Leathercraft, Classic Leather, McKinley Leather, and Bradington Young have high standards inside and out.

 Get familiar with some of these different manufacturers.

-Most of these manufacturers also offer warranties on all of their pieces.
+Most of these manufacturers also offer warranties on all their pieces of high-quality leather furniture.
 Generally, all claims are at the discretion of the manufacturer.
-With the frame, suspension, and cushions, you might be looking at a few years.
-When it comes to leather, you generally only get a year (which is plenty of time for a leather defect to show itself).
+With the frame, suspension, and cushions, you might be looking at a few years or more.
+When it comes to leather, you generally only get a year of warranty coverage. (which is plenty of time for a leather defect to show itself).

 Create a shortlist of different brands that offer what you're looking for in terms of quality, style, and price.
 Arm yourself with this before shopping.